Where is Heathcote located?

 Is Heathcote accepting new residents and members?

 We have room available in some shared residencies.
 See housing for details.
-We are always accepting non-resident members.
+We are always accepting non-resident members and Cousins.

-Heathcote has 4 adult human residents and 2 children.
+Heathcote has 4 adult human residents, 1 child, 2 cats, and a flock of chickens.

 What is the weather like at Heathcote?